AC Maintenance

 ✅ Step 5: Smell Check

-• Clean in late September or early October, before the build-up hits.
+• Clean early: Late September or early October, before the build-up.

-• Use a concentrated AC wash kit for multiple cleans throughout the season.
+• Use a kit: Grab a concentrated wash kit for the whole season.

 Viper coil cleaner, gloves, and brushes for AC maintenance